 This section lists a number of miscellaneous tips for improving query processing speed:

 If your application makes several database requests to perform related updates, combining the statements into a stored routine can help performance.
 Similarly, if your application computes a single result based on several column values or large volumes of data, combining the computation into a UDF (user-defined function) can help performance.
 The resulting fast database operations are then available to be reused by other queries, applications, and even code written in different programming languages.
-See Section 20.2, “Using Stored Routines (Procedures and Functions)” and Section 24.3, “Adding New Functions to MySQL” for more information.
+See Section 20.2, “Using Stored Routines” and Section 24.4, “Adding Functions to MySQL” for more information.

 If possible, classify reports as “live” or as “statistical”, where data needed for statistical reports is created only from summary tables that are generated periodically from the live data.